jamesqquick/markdown-worksheet/README.md

 ## Description

-Creating ReadMe's for your Github repository can be tedious.
-I hope this template can save you time and effort as well as provide you with some consistency across your projects.
+The markdown-worksheet.md is a beginners worksheet to Markdown.
+It will walk you through the basic syntax of Markdown and provide you with exercises to practice what you learn.

 #### Technologies

-- Technology 1
-- Technology 2
+- Markdown

 [Back To The Top](#markdown-worksheet)